Certified Agile Leadership Training with Michigan Technology Services

 Pete Behrens teaches our in-person Agile Leadership workshops.
 Our training takes place in Troy, Michigan.
 The regular course fee is $2,250/student, but early enrollment for our in-person training is $1,995/student.

-Dates for our next in-person leadership workshop with Pete are Tuesday and Wednesday, November 12 and 13, 2024.
+Dates for our next 2025 in-person leadership workshop with Pete will be announced soon.
 Info on the following page: Certified Agile Leadership workshop (CAL 1).

 Pete Behrens offers an Executive Agile Leadership workshop.